 | Commercial or brand film | $50K–$150K+ | $60K–$175K+ | $50K–$200K+ |

-These ranges assume professional production, not a solo creator with a camera.
+These ranges assume professional production with a real crew, not a solo creator with a mirrorless camera and a basic edit.

 San Francisco